The Redshift Evolution of the Binary Black Hole Mass Distribution from Dense Star Clusters: Model Uncertainties and Discussion

 \section{Model Uncertainties and Discussion}

 The properties of the BBHs from GCs could be affected by the adopted initial conditions of the clusters and the assumed BH birth spin.

 For example, the initial binary fractions of cluster stars are not well constrained.
 Many GCs at the present day are observed to have low binary fractions $\sim 5-10\%$ \citep{Milone+2012}.
 Young massive star clusters in the local universe, on the other hand, are observed to have high binary fractions comparable to the Galactic field \citep[e.g.,][]{Sana+2009}.
 In particular, observations have suggested that close to $100\%$ of the O- and B-type stars in the field are born with companions \citep[e.g.,][]{Sana+2012,Moe_DiStefano_2017}.
 Since it is believed that the progenitors of GCs may have similar properties to the young massive star clusters \citep[e.g.,][]{Chatterjee+2010, Chatterjee+2013b}, massive stars in GCs may have high binary fractions initially.
-This initial high binary fraction of massive stars can enhance the formation of massive BHs and their mergers \citep{Gonzalez+2021}, in comparison to the catalog models with $5\%$ initial binary fraction for all stars.
+This initial high binary fraction of massive stars can enhance the formation of massive BHs \citep{Arcasedda+2024a} and their mergers \citep{Gonzalez+2021}, in comparison to the catalog models with $5\%$ initial binary fraction for all stars.
+A larger population of primodial binaries for massive stars may also produce more low-mass BBH mergers (chirp mass $\lesssim20\,\msun$) at short delay times \citep{Hong+2018}, moving the peak redshift of these mergers (e.g., the peak redshift of $M_1<20\,\msun$ in Figure~\ref{fig:R_z}) to higher redshift.
+However, primordial binaries are unlikely to affect the massive BBH mergers \citep[e.g.,][their Figure~9]{Hong+2018}.
+Furthermore, \citet{Chatterjee+2017} showed that primordial binaries containing BH progenitor stars are generally disrupted in GCs due to dynamical encounters, producing BBHs independent of the initial binary properties.
+Therefore, for dense star clusters like GCs, dynamically-produced BBH mergers probably dominate the merger rates regardless of the initial binary fraction, and the initial binaries may have negligible effects on the mass evolution of BBHs mergers in GCs \citep{Hong+2018,Arcasedda+2024a}, preserving the peak redshift trend as a function of the primary BH mass (Figue~\ref{fig:R_z}).

-The stellar initial mass function can also influence the populations of BBHs originating from GCs. \citet{Weathreford+2021} showed that top-heavy initial mass functions (those with higher fractions of massive stars) produce more BBH mergers, including sources with high BH component masses compared to the canonical initial mass function we adopted.
+The stellar initial mass function can also influence the populations of BBHs originating from GCs. \citet{Weathreford+2021} showed that top-heavy initial mass functions (those with higher fractions of massive stars) produce more BBH mergers \citep{Chatterjee+2017}, including sources with high BH component masses compared to the canonical initial mass function we adopted \citep[also][]{Wang+2021}.

 In addition, the birth spins of BHs formed in stellar collapse determine the GW recoil kicks of BBH mergers and the fractions of 2G BHs that can be retained in GCs.
-Thus, different BH birth spins will also lead to different mass distributions and effective spin distributions of the BBH population from GCs \citep[see][for more details]{Rodriguez+2019_nextg}.
+Thus, different BH birth spins will also lead to different mass distributions and effective spin distributions of the BBH population from GCs \citep{Rodriguez+2019_nextg,Mapelli+2021}.

 The shapes of the merger rate curves and the absolute merger rates may vary for BBH populations from GCs under different initial conditions and BH birth spin assumptions.
 However, they are unlikely to alter the trend of the merger rate peaks and slopes as a function of the primary BH mass, as massive BHs will continue to form and undergo mass segregation first.